wandb/weave/README.md

 [Run in a Jupyter notebook ->](./examples/experimental/skip_test/weave_demo_quickstart.ipynb)

-Install via `pip install weave`, `import weave` in your notebook, and start exploring your datasets with one line of code!
+Install via `pip install weave`, `import weave` in your notebook, and explore your data  with one line of code!

 **1. View a dataframe**